lorenjanwilson/cliwrangler/README.md

 # Not necessary to close by hand, but it's there if you want it.
 session.close()

 # The output from the last command is in 'session.output'.
 print "\n\n\n******\n%s\n\n" % (session.output)

+# We can see what kind of device we logged into by printing the identification
+# of this device that we collected.
+print session.identification

 ```

 ## class variables and methods